TomWright/Whirlpool/README.md

 The models are located at `application/models`.
 The `Whirlpool\BaseModel` extends Eloquent so extending from it will give you access to all the wonderful things that Eloquent provides.
 For help with Eloquent see the [documentation](http://laravel.com/docs/4.2/eloquent)

+### Autoloading More Directories
+You are able to specify more directories from which Whirlpool will auto-load from in the config/autoload file.
+The 'directory' array will add directories for standard requests, and the 'subdomainDirectory' will add directories for requests that come in on a subdomain.
+For example..

+    return [

+        'directories' => [
+            '/repositories/',
+        ],

+        'subdomainDirectories' => [

+        ],

+    ];

+This allows you to create classes in `application/repositories` and have them autoloaded.

 ### Views
 Views are handled with [Twig](http://twig.sensiolabs.org/).
 When your controller extends from `Whirlpool\BaseController` you will have access to the twig object via `$this->twig`.
 A shortcut to display views has also been provided in the form of